Find interesting modulations,

 The analysis line shows the resulting harmonies of the individual voices, all notes arranged in one octave.

-A Harmonic State is an extension of the concept of a "key" in music.
+A Keyset is an extension of the concept of a "key" in music.
 Typically, a "key" represents the single, clear tonal center that a listener perceives.
-A harmonic state, however, allows for situations where multiple keys coexist.
+A keyset, however, allows for situations where multiple keys coexist.
 This creates ambiguity about the "current key."
-Thus, harmonic states always relate to the perception of one or more simultaneous keys.
+Thus, keysets always relate to the perception of one or more simultaneous keys.

 The Sauterian Formula

-The Sauterian Formula is a way to describe the chords and notes used in a harmonic state.
-Here’s how it works:
+The Sauterian Formula is a way to describe the chords and notes used in a keyset.
+Here's how it works:

 Basic Structure